Green My School | Living green screens first line of defence against air pollution at school in Sheffield

 - Mobilane Green Screen

 #GoGoGreen pollution barriers

 Celebrated at their launch event this week (04/11/19) at Hunter’s Bar Infant School in Sheffield, the #GoGoGreen project including screening and planting and is the culmination of eight months of the School’s fundraising, community and corporate support and engagement.
-As a result of fantastic community and corporate support, the School were able to have 50 Mobilane green screens installed around the playground perimeter.
+As a result of fantastic community and corporate support, the School were able to have 50 Mobilane green screens installed against air pollution around the playground perimeter.

 With greening and air quality at the highest priority at Mobilane, the team were chosen to supply their ivy green screens to this superb project, launched this week at the school in Sheffield.
 Mobilane have been speaking with the University of Sheffield Department of Landscape Architecture on their air quality research and Mobilane living green screens have already been planted and are working hard against pollution around a number of other schools across the UK.
 At Hunters Bar, the screens have been planted as the first line of defence against air pollution in the school’s #GoGoGreen campaign.

 The school began to investigate air pollution levels and their mitigation methods back in 2017, measuring and discovering the shocking news that their own playground monthly averages of nitrogen dioxide (NO2) had exceeded the World Health Organisation (WHO) guidelines twice in a two year period.